freestanding house

 FAQs: People Also Ask

 Yes.
-The terms are used interchangeably in most real estate markets.
+These terms are often used interchangeably throughout the majority of real estate marketplaces.

 Usually, yes.
-They cost more due to land ownership, privacy, and independence from shared structures.
+These structures are more expensive due to the land’s ownership, privacy, as well as separation from sharing structures.

-Do freestanding houses have homeowners association (HOA) fees?
+Do homes that are freestanding have homeowners’ association (HOA) costs?

-Typically no, unless located in a planned community or gated development.
+Most of the time, no, except within a planned community or gated community.

 Final Verdict: Is a Freestanding House Right for You?